 Spicy cauliflower soup is for the folk who are keen on a hot warming bowl of goodness without any added oil.

 Sweet potato and pumpkin soup is divinely silky, healthy and creamy.
 This recipe is without oil but with all those cozy flavors.

 One of my favorites!
 Lebanese lentil soup.
 It's packed with nutrients and protein, a real crowd-pleaser.

 Did you make this?
 I'd love to know!
 Leave me a comment below with a ★★★★★ rating or tag @plantbasedfolk on social media.

 Easy Butternut Squash Soup With Coconut Milk (Vegan)

 - 4 medium Potatoes peeled and chopped

-- 1 medium Butternut pumpkin (aka butternut squash) peeled, deseeded and chopped
+- 1 medium Butternut squash (aka butternut pumpkin) peeled, deseeded (take out the stringy parts too) and chopped

 - 4-5 cups Vegetable stock